victornnamdii/altschool-cloud-exam-1/README.md

     - The configuration `minute: "0"`, `hour: "0"`, `day: "*"`, `month:  "*"`, `weekday:"*"` sets the cron job to run at minute 0 of the first hour of everyday  of every month, which translates to everyday at 12am.

-    - The job "uptime" is the command used to check for a server's uptime.
+    - The job "uptime >> /var/log/salve_uptime.log" is the command used to check for a server's uptime and logs it in the file `/var/log/salve_uptime.log`.

 - My host inventory contains only the `slave` server as shown below: